dsc-courses/practice.dsc10.com/problems/disc/disc06-wi22-final-seasons.md

 boot_ci = [left_b, right_b]
 ```

-We find that boot_ci is the interval [7.7, 10.3].
+We find that `boot_ci` is the interval [7.7, 10.3].
 However, the mean points per game in `season` is 7, which is not in the interval we found.
 Which of the following statements is true?
 (Select all question)

-[ ] 95% of games in `season` have a number of points between the endpoints of the interval we found.
+[ ] 95% of games in `season` have a number of points between 7.7 and 10.3.
-[ ] 95% of values in `boot_means` fall between the endpoints of the interval we found.
+[ ] 95% of values in `boot_means` fall between 7.7 and 10.3.
+[ ] There is a 95% chance that the true mean points per game is between 7.7 and 10.3.
 [ ] The interval we created did not contain the true mean points per game, but if we collected many original samples and constructed many 95% confidence intervals, then exactly 95% of them would contain the true mean points per game.
 [ ] The interval we created did not contain the true mean points per game, but if we collected many original samples and constructed many 95% confidence intervals, then roughly 95% of them would contain the true mean points per game.
-[ ] The interval we created had a 95% chance of containing the true mean points per game, we just got unlucky that it didn't happen to capture the true mean points per game this time.

 # BEGIN SOLN